mrcavalcanti/mosaicoo/docs/sources/administration/configuration.md

 ### sigv4_auth_enabled

-> Only available in Grafana 7.3+.
+> Only available in Mosaicoo 7.3+.

 Set to `true` to enable the AWS Signature Version 4 Authentication option for HTTP-based datasources.
 Default is `false`.

 ### sigv4_verbose_logging

-> Only available in Grafana 8.4+.
+> Only available in Mosaicoo 8.4+.

 Set to `true` to enable verbose request signature logging when AWS Signature Version 4 Authentication is enabled.
 Default is `false`.